andrerip/employee-maintenance/README.md

 1. Change the property "PORT" for the one that you need (the default Prod port is 8080 and Dev is 3000)

-# Prod tasks
+# PROD

-## How to start the api(backend) and server(front) on Prod
+## Building and deploying manually

+1. Log into the production server and clone this project repository to it.

+1. In the repo root directory, open a terminal and run `npm install` to gather all dependencies.

+1. Configure the departments of your company by editing the file `scripts\departments.json`

+1. Next, on the terminal, run `npm run seed`.
+It will create the local SQLite database and seed it with the departments you have configured.
+**Warning: This will drop the database if it exists**.
+The database lives in a local file `database.sqlite3`.

 1. Open a terminal and run `npm run start-prod-api` which should start the api.
 Leave it running.

 1. Open another terminal and run `npm run start-prod` which should start the frontend server.
 Leave it running.

-1. Open the URL localhost:8080/ on a browser of your choice.
+1. Open the URL localhost:8080/ on a browser of your choice and test the application to see if suceeded.
+If failed, check if you did not change port 8080 by another one.